c-o-pr/ddrescue-helper/README.md

 - COPY a file to another file.

-COPY is destructive to data on `<destination>`.
+COPY is destructive to data at the destination.

+`ddrescue_helper.sh -c [-X] <label> <source> /dev/null`

+- SCAN a drive, partition or file to create the domain map and rate-log.
+SCAN builds the domain map and rate-log without saving device data, so you can run REPORT, PLOT, and ZAP.

 `-M` is passed to GNU `ddescue` as the "re-trim" option.
-This marks all failed blocks as untrimmed, causing them to be retried.
+This marks all failed block reads as untrimmed, causing them to be retried.

+`-X`: Enable GNU `ddescue` scraping during SCAN, scraping is disabled by default to save some time creating the domain map for use with REPORT.
+For COPY, scraping is enabled by default to recover as much data as possible.

 > [!NOTE]
 > COPY/SCAN be stopped with ^C, then resumed by re-running the helper command.
 >
 > About "scraping": By default.
 GNU `ddescue` uses large reads to speed copy progress.
-When it gets a read-error it marks a large area as an error and continues to to copy further data as fast as possible.
-A subsequent read pass "trims" the large read area from its leading and trailing edges down to the an extent bounded by unreadable blocks.
+When it encounters a read-error, it marks a large area as untried and continues to copy further data as fast as possible.
+A subsequent read pass "trims" the large untried area from its leading and trailing edges down to the an extent bounded by unreadable blocks.
 In a third "scrape" pass, each block in the trimmed extent is read to collect as much data as possible.
-If there are localized series of bad blocks, which is the typical case, scraping during SCAN can be time consuming and maybe not worth the time because affected files can be large relative to the trimmed extent (REPORT) and ZAP will read test each block in any extent.
-See the GNU `ddescue` manual.
+If there are localized series of bad blocks, which is the typical case, scraping during SCAN can be time consuming and maybe not worth the time because affected files can be large relative to the trimmed extent, but not affect REPORT.
+And ZAP will read-test each block in any error extent.
+See the GNU `ddescue` manual for more information aon trimming and scraping.
 > [!TIP]
-> `ddrescue_helper.sh` checks that any existing domain map for `<label>` matches the targets specified on the command line.
-If a /dev association changes between runs, you can edit the domain map file by hand to update the device specs.
+> `ddrescue_helper.sh` checks that the command line recorded within any existing domain map (`<label>/<label>.map`) matches the targets specified on the current command line.
+If a /dev association changes between runs, you can edit the domain map file by hand to update the /dev specs.

 ### 3 REPORT affected files, PLOT performance and ZAP blocks